rodrez/rodrez/README.md

 **About Me:**

-I am a self taught Full Stack Developer.
+I'm a self taught Full Stack Developer.
 I am constantly trying to learn more about programming.
 I have work with Web Development, Data Science, Scraping, and Automation.
 <br /><br />

 **Languages and Tools:**